MicrosoftDocs/azure-devops-docs/docs/repos/get-started/code-with-git.md

 # [New navigation](#tab/new-nav)

-1. From your web browser, open the team project for your Azure DevOps Services organization and choose **Repos>Files**.
+1. From your web browser, open the team project for your Azure DevOps organization and choose **Repos**, **Files**.
 If you kept your browser open after getting the clone URL you can just switch back to it.

   ![Repos files](_img/clone-repo/repos-files.png)